TryingToPrint/MENU-1.0/README.md

  !!
-NetCat tool only works if the MENU.bat file is in the same directory as the nc.exe, to not encounter any problems, i recommend !!
+NetCat tool only works if the MENU.bat file is in the same directory as the nc.exe !!

-   DISCLAIMER: this menu is made for educational purposes only, and i )the creator) will not be responsible for any unathorised/ilegal use of any of the tools (expecialy nc, or psexec)
+   DISCLAIMER: this menu is made for educational purposes only, and i (the creator) will not be responsible for any unathorised/ilegal use of any of the tools (expecialy nc, or psexec)

    COPYRIGHT: the psecec tool was not created by me and the original creator is ebola man.
 	His youtube: https://www.youtube.com/@ebolaman_